Bright-Union/brightunion-sdk/README.md

 - Blockchain client node provider:
     - infura, quicknode, anyblock etc...

+## Prerequisites for Nexus Quotation
+Quotation support for Nexus provider is only allowed by white-listing your URL, please contact us for support and we will add your app to Nexus supported URL's.
+If not doing so, Nexus quotations will throw 403 error.

 ## Installation

 ```javascript
 npm install @brightunion/sdk
 ```

 # Available methods

 ### Get the full catalog from all our distributors